‘Is my Great Dane puppy knuckling?’

 Overgrown nails lead to:

-It is imperative that nails are kept short and round, not long and sharp.
+Nails must be kept short and round, not long and sharp.
 If they touch the ground, they are too long.
 If you have a puppy that is knuckling, has flat feet, or has another bone growth disorder, nail maintenance is even more important.

 For tips on trimming nails, read our ‘how to trim Great Dane puppy nails’ blog post here.